RaulDAI/RaulDAI.github.io/content/en/consola-cli-unity.md

 ﻿---
 slug: consola-cli-unity
-titulo: Consola CLI en Unity
+titulo: CLI Console in Unity
+descripcion: A step-by-step guide to build an interactive CLI console in Unity using TMP_InputField.
 fecha: 2025-04-10
 tags: [unity, cli, input]
-autor: TuNombre
+autor: RaulDAI
+imagen: placeholder.png
 ---

-# Consola CLI en Unity
+# CLI Console in Unity

-Este artículo explica cómo implementar una consola tipo terminal dentro de un proyecto Unity sin usar el sistema de eventos de Unity.
-Se utiliza `TMP_InputField` con control total del caret, el prompt, y entrada validada.
+This article explains how to implement a terminal-style console inside a Unity project without using Unity’s event system.
+It uses `TMP_InputField` with full control over the caret, prompt, and validated input.

-## Características
+## Features

-- Control absoluto del flujo de texto
+- Full control over text flow
-- Sin eventos de Unity
+- No Unity events
-- Compatible con UniTask
+- Compatible with UniTask